armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-37.md

 This reduces downtime.

 Prior to this change, Agent did not notify Fiat to sync accounts when a new agent connects (adding an account) or an existing agent disconnects (deleting an account).
 This led to situations where an `Access denied` or `Time out` error occurred while trying to perform an operation using one of the accounts that had been added or deleted.
+Intermittent `Access denied` errors may still occur if Armory Enterprise (Spinnaker™) does not have at least one role configured.